Isaiah Chapter 50

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-has granted me a tongue for teaching, to understand the need of the times in conveying matters to those who thirst [for knowledge] He wakes morning after morning, he arouses [my] ear for me to understand as disciples are taught.
+has granted me a tongue for teaching, to understand the need of the times in conveying matters to those who thirst [for knowledge] He wakes morning after morning, he arouses [my] ear for me to understand like disciples are taught.

 50:5 Adonaiהָאָדוֹן